 For example, let’s say that you’re refinancing a loan with an initial 10-year payment period.
 If you opt for lower monthly payments, refinancing could result in 30 years of repayment rather than the original 10 years.

+There are several pros and cons to refinancing student loans.
 It’s important to remember that anytime you refinance a federal loan into a private loan, you’re going to lose all federal benefits including income-driven repayment plans, generous deferment options, any subsidized loans you may have had, and the potential for loan forgiveness.

 If you refinance, how long it will take you to repay your loan depends on the new payment term you’ve chosen.
 A shorter term means less time to repay your loan, larger monthly payments, but you’ll end up paying less in interest overall.
 A longer payment term means it will take you longer to repay, you may have smaller monthly payments, but you will end up paying more interest overall on your loan.

 Delinquency and Default

 A student loan is considered delinquent after the borrower has made one late payment or missed a payment.
 The student loan will then go into default after a continued period of delinquency, but this period varies depending on the type of loan you’ve taken out.

 The default period is typically 120 days or delinquency for private student loans and 360 days for federal student loans.

 It also goes without saying that missed payments will add to the timeline for repayment.
 But a longer repayment term isn’t going to be the only result of making late payments.